 The best quality sleeping bags designed for serious campers and hikers also tend to be tough but lightweight.
-After all, the idea of carrying a sleeping bag is to help you save on space and cut down the weight of your camping or travelling equipment.
+After all, the idea of carrying a sleeping bag is to help you save on space and cut down the weight of your camping equipment.
 Most high-quality sleeping bags can easily fit in the bottom compartment of a standard hiking backpack.

 Detailed 2021 Sleeping Bag Reviews

 The benefits and importance of a sleeping bag are indisputable, and when embarking on a trip, it’s one of the most important decisions you will have to make.
 Good quality sleeping bags are crucial for safety, comfort, and warmth, and will help your body perform better while in the outdoors.

 Today, we will be looking at a range of top sleeping bags based on quality, portability, warmth factor, durability, size, price and many other factors we talk about in our guide on how to choose the best sleeping bags.
 So whatever weather condition you’re headed to, you can be sure to find the best all round sleeping bag that will fit within your budget.

 This bag comes with some very resourceful features to sustain your stay in cold, wet weather while mountaineering, backpacking or river rafting.
 The new women’s model has an improved fabric in addition to updated style lines to maximise comfort.
 The bag is designed for 3-season backpacking, it is relatively lightweight and will continue to provide insulation even when wet.
 The Angel fire is EN tested with a temperature rating of -4ºC, so you can expect worry-free 3-season adventures into the mountains.

-The 3D hood features drawcords which allow you to cinch the hood and have it envelop your head for extra warmth.
-Additionally, there is an insulated draft collar that prevents heat from escaping.
-Most users appreciate the 2-way, dual side zippers on this bag as they allow them to easily get in and out of it.
-You also get a stash pocket for keeping your nighttime essentials.
+The multi-baffle hood features draw cords which allow you to cinch the hood and envelop your head for extra warmth.
+Most users appreciate the 2-way, anti-snag zippers on this bag as they allow them to easily get in and out of it.
+You also get a stash pocket for keeping your night-time essentials.